 Of course, we could not do what we do if we did not have supportive parents and families.
 Our parents and families have long-standing histories in our community and schools.
 They want their children to experience the same powerful learning opportunities they too once had.
 To that end, parents participate and support our efforts.
 Here is where it all comes together – great instruction, engaged students, and supportive, involved parents and community.
 If you are interested in partnering with our schools, please call 228-255-6200 to inquire.
 We welcome new relationships that align with our values.

 I will be visible in our schools and our community to give me the best view of our progress.
 It is important to maintain open lines of communication within the district and with our community at large.
-As a point of entry into the district, “listen and learn” meetings provided important feedback on the expectations and support for learning in our area.
 If you see me, please take time to share what you feel makes us great and ideas for partnerships.

 Teaching and Learning: Goal 2 – Improve student Achievement.

 As superintendent, I look forward to reaching new heights in academics, the arts, and athletics.
 I have asked teachers and leaders to ensure we address three ideas: 1) Rigor – the work that we provide students will challenge them to expand their critical and creative thinking; 2) Relevance – the work we assign students will connect in meaningful ways to the real world.
-Students will use problem-solving skills routinely to solve complex asymmetrical problems, which will better prepare them for college and career; and 3) Relationships – James Comer stated, “No significant learning can occur without a significant relationship.”
-Our district values all students and will continue to work to ensure they feel safe, valued, and respected.
-Our classrooms will be rich with dialogue to give our students voice to their world.
+Students use problem-solving skills routinely to solve complex asymmetrical problems, which will better prepare them for college and career; and 3) Relationships – James Comer stated, “No significant learning can occur without a significant relationship.”
+Our district will continue to work to ensure all students feel accepted, valued, and safe.
+Our classrooms are rich with dialogue to give our students a voice.
 Thus, we will continue to partner with parents and the community to help our students feel empowered to do great things as we begin to help them unveil their dreams for themselves.
 The instructional and leadership teams are first-class; students are met with rigorous, relevant, and engaging instruction daily and are held to high standards of learning.
 We expect our students to “stand and deliver” when questioned about what they are learning and to support and defend their stances with evidence.
 Thanks to the hard work of our talented teachers and the support of our families, we now have one of the highest graduation rates in the state accompanied by one of the lowest drop-out rates.
 With our vision- Committed to Excellence- in mind, we expect all involved in the education of our students to work in unison to carry forward the legacy of high academic achievement.

 Facilities: Goal 3 – Provide Safe, orderly learning environments.Under the leadership of Dr. Philip Terrell, former Superintendent, our community supported a ten-million-dollar bond issue, which allowed us to build a beautiful high school in which to educate our learners.
 In 2005, Hurricane Katrina destroyed over 80% of the property in our fair city; our school district was not spared.
 Out of unparalleled ruin, this community has continued its recovery with the school district at its side.
 As a result of the leadership of Dr. Sue Matheson, former Superintendent, we now have some of the newest and best learning facilities in the country.
+In 2016, with 80% of the vote, a bond initiative allow us to expand and improve our learning, arts, and athletic facilities.
 Our buildings have earned national notoriety due to their design and detail to the learning environment; however, I declare that it is not the buildings that make the system highly effective; it is the people: our students, parents, faculty, and community.

 Fiscal Responsibility: Goal 4 - Ensure fi$cal responsibility (8-12% fund balance).